subbyte/haskell-learn/monad.md

 Monad is a _typeclass_, i.e., one class of types.

 ### 2. What is class in Haskell?
-A _class_ or a _typeclass_ is a class of types those share a same set of rules specified for this class.
+A _class_ or a _typeclass_ is a class of types that share the same set of rules specified for this class.

 Similar thoughts in other languages:
 - Java: interface